voxpupuli/puppet-keepalived/REFERENCE.md

 Data type: `Any`

-Use virtual MAC address for virtual IP addresses.
+Use virtual MAC address for VRRP packages.

 Default value: ``false``